EmbodiedCognition/py-c3d/README.rst

 Library
 ~~~~~~~

-To use the C3D library, just import the package and create a ``Reader`` or
+To use the C3D library, just import the package and create a ``Reader`` and/or
 ``Writer`` depending on your intended usage

 .. code-block:: python